Carbon Dioxide Removal

 Enhanced Rock Weathering

 Other means of carbon capture have been proposed, including the promotion of natural chemical weathering reactions of some rocks in which atmospheric CO2 is consumed.
 These natural rock weathering reactions could be accelerated by crushing up the rock, which would increase the surface area of the minerals.
 This would have minimal environmental side effects, but it would also be quite slow and is limited by the availability of the right kinds of rocks.
-As such, this is not considered a viable solution to our climate problems.
+As such, this is not considered as a viable solution to our climate problems.

 The surface waters in the southern oceans are depleted in iron, which is an important micronutrient for photosynthesizing plankton, so the plankton in this part of the oceans are under-performing.
 Adding powdered iron promotes an increase in plankton growth, thus drawing more CO2 from the surface oceans, which in turn enables the oceans to absorb more CO2 from the atmosphere.
 A few small-scale experiments have been conducted and they appear to work in the short-term, but scaling this up would be challenging and the iron would have to be continuously applied, just as fertilizer is continuously applied to crops.
-This would be a very expensive solution, and as such, is not considered a realistic option.
+This would be a very expensive solution, and as such, is not considered as a realistic option.